json420/degu/doc/degu.server.rst

 >>> from degu import start_server
 >>> (process, address) = start_server(('::1', 0, 0, 0), None, hello_world_app)

-You can create a suitable :class:`degu.client.Client` instance with the returned *address* like this:
+You can create a suitable :class:`degu.client.Client` with the returned *address* like this:

 >>> from degu.client import Client